yyolk/leetcode_dailies/README.md

 ### Backfill missing permalinks in the solutions

-This is an abnormal operation, it could be run during the daily upkeep, but all new boilerplate solutions include it already.
+This is an abnormal operation, it could be run during the daily upkeep, but all new boilerplate solutions include it already[^1].
-See [#3](https://github.com/yyolk/leetcode_dailies/pull/3) and [#6](https://github.com/yyolk/leetcode_dailies/issues/6) for context and last run.

 ```
 python -m generate_active_daily.backfill_solution_links --no-debug --overwrite